Geon: Emotions

 Geon: Emotions is a multiplayer-oriented action arcade video game developed by independent software developer Strawdog Studios for the Xbox 360 Xbox Live Arcade service.
 The title was announced during Microsoft's E3 2007 press conference and was released September 19, 2007 on Xbox Live Arcade.

 An updated and enhanced version of the game (entitled Geon) was also released in the fall of 2008 on PlayStation Network.
-A Wii version of the game, titled Geon Cube, was physically released in North America on October 27, 2009 and in Europe on April 30, 2010.
+A Wii version of the game, titled Geon Cube, was physically released in North America on October 27, 2009.

 Gameplay

 Geon is a fast-paced arcade game that requires players to take control of an emotionally themed cube and direct it around a semi-transparent grid.
 The cube collects the pellets and the aim of the game is to fill the cube with pellets and then deposit them in your opponent's goal.
 The aim is to score five 'goals' against the opponent (either human or computer controlled) before they do.

 Each grid has two sides, and the game begins with players being placed on opposite sides of the grid.
 Players are not restricted to their 'home' side, and may traverse to the edge of the grid to 'flip' over to their opponents side at any time.

 In order to score a goal, each cube must first be 'charged' with energy.
 This is achieved by collecting small pellets of energy ('emotes') that are distributed over each grid in a manner similar to Pac-Man.
 Once charged, the player is unable to collect further pellets and must attempt to score a goal by landing on the central goal area on their opponents side of the grid.

 Players cannot collect their opponents pellets, so in order to gain an advantage in the competition, players can collect and deploy the various 'powerballs' that are available on the grids.
-Powerballs are also themed by emotion and hence some powerballs are offensive and disrupt an opponents' progress, where others are more defensive.
+Powerballs are also themed by emotion and hence some powerballs are offensive and disrupt an opponent's progress, where others are more defensive.
 In addition to these emotion specific powerballs the Geon cube has a shield and a jump attack, which can be used to disrupt your opponents collecting (the shield and attack were new to Geon and were not in the original Geon: Emotions released for XBLA).

 Single player mode features two modes: Duel, where the player faces an AI opponent, and Time Attack where grids are played in sequence and the player must beat the computer and win the game within a target time to win awards and unlock mini-games.